 The DIO pin 12 is connected in parallel with the on-board power reset chip.
-See Section 6 for details.
+See the DIO section for details.
 Pulling DIO pin 12 low will perform a 'cold' boot.

-15 PC/104 Bus Expansion
+16 PC/104 Bus Expansion

 The PC/104 is a compact implementation of the PC/AT ISA bus ideal for embedded applications.
-Designers benefit from using an already-developed standard, rather than creating their own.
+Designers benefit from using an alreadydeveloped standard, rather than creating their own.
 Further, the presence of a compact form-factor PC compatible standard has encouraged the development of a broad array of off-the-shelf products, allowing a very quick time to market for new products.